-E-logistics serves as the nerve system for the whole supply chain and enables smooth information flow within and between organisations.
-This contributed book focusses on the strategic role of e-logistics in today's dynamic global environment.
+E-logistics serves as the nerve system for the whole supply chain and enables smooth information flow within and between organizations.
+This contributed book focuses on the strategic role of e-logistics in today's dynamic global environment.

 E-Logistics confirms the theory every function in the modern competitive enterprise is more about the flow, usage, and capture of information than any other specialized capability.
 The editors of this book, as well as their team of contributing writers, understand that E-Logistics is not just about automating the supply chain, but maintaining the quality and integrity of supply chain data.
 It is also not about data for its own sake, but for the creation of competitive advantage and customer value.

 Kelly Barner, Buyers Meeting Point

 Dr Yingli Wang is a lecturer in logistics and operations management at Cardiff Business School.
 Her research on e-logistics dates back to early 2000's and has attracted funding from various funding bodies such as Engineering and Physical Sciences Research Council, European Regional Development Funding, Welsh Government, Highways England, and Department for Transport.
 Before embarking on her academic career, she worked for about 8.5 years at Nestlé China in various senior managerial roles.

 Dr Stephen Pettit is a member of the Transport and Shipping Research Group within the Logistics and Operations Management Section at Cardiff Business School.
 He has been involved in a wide range of transport-related research projects, notably for the UK Department of Transport and the European Commission.
 His recent research has focused on international logistics, port operations and management, and the application of information and communication technology in the fields of transport, logistics and supply chain management.